9 Successful People with Dyslexia

 Richard Branson is a British entrepreneur who has achieved great success and enormous wealth through the business he founded in the 1970s, Virgin Group, which controls over 400 companies worldwide today.
 Branson believes his struggle with dyslexia in childhood helped him gain adaptive thinking skills that worked to his advantage as an adult.

-Today, Branson strives to stop the stigma that surrounds dyslexia.
-He advocates for future generations to learn how to take a different approach when it comes to their difficulties in order to turn them into opportunities to think outside of the box.
-He works to ensure schools currently have the knowledge and tools that are needed to identify children with dyslexia, and the support required to help them thrive.
+Today, Branson strives to end the stigma surrounding dyslexia.
+He advocates for future generations to learn how to approach their difficulties differently and turn them into opportunities to think outside the box.
+He works to ensure schools have the knowledge and tools needed to identify children with dyslexia and the support required to help them thrive.

-When recounting his own experience with dyslexia, he notes that his mind opened up as soon as he was able to move on from the standard structure of schooling.
+When recounting his own experience with dyslexia, he notes that his mind opened up as soon as he could move on from the standard structure of schooling.
 Once he was working in the real world, his dyslexia worked to his advantage by helping him think creatively and find solutions where other people could only see problems.

 8. Pablo Picasso

-Pablo Picasso received numerous accolades for his unique style of 20th-century art and his perseverance with creating paintings, drawings, and sculptures.
-Picasso has changed the way that people all around the world view art through his paintings that reflect unique viewpoints and perspectives that are both artistic and literal.
+Pablo Picasso received numerous accolades for his unique style of 20th-century art and his perseverance in creating paintings, drawings, and sculptures.
+Through his paintings, Picasso has changed the way that people all around the world view art, reflecting unique viewpoints and perspectives that are both artistic and literal.

-One artistic vision that Picasso is known for is flipping objects around–either backwards or putting them out of order.
-But, as someone who grew up struggling to grasp the meaning of letters and numbers, it’s now thought that this style was Picasso’s method of demonstrating how his dyslexia impacted his art.
+One artistic vision that Picasso is known for is flipping objects around–either backward or out of order.
+However, as someone who grew up struggling to grasp the meaning of letters and numbers, it’s now thought that this style was Picasso’s method of demonstrating how his dyslexia impacted his art.

-Picasso was labeled as being “reading blind” as a young student, but it was his unique viewpoint and perspective that allowed him to create some of history’s most famous works of art.
+Picasso was labeled as “reading blind” as a young student, but his unique viewpoint and perspective allowed him to create some of history’s most famous works of art.

 9. Albert Einstein

-Albert Einstein, the most influential physicist of the 20th century, loved math and science, but very much disliked grammar and spelling.
-It has been reported that the headmaster of Einstein’s school declared him as being borderline intellectually impaired and suggested he attend a trade school.
+Albert Einstein, the most influential physicist of the 20th century, loved math and science but disliked grammar and spelling.
+It has been reported that the headmaster of Einstein’s school declared him borderline intellectually impaired and suggested he attend a trade school.
 Due to his struggle with language, many professionals today believe Einstein had dyslexia.

-Not only was he extremely delayed with his speech as a child, he also faced difficulty when trying to record his thoughts on paper, retrieve words, and read out loud.
-Einstein described his thought processes in letters to peers by saying “Words or language, as they are written or spoken, do not seem to play any role in my mechanism of thought…I very rarely think in words at all.
-A thought comes, and I may try to express it in words afterwards.”
+Einstein described his thought processes in letters to peers by saying, “Words or language, as they are written or spoken, do not seem to play any role in my mechanism of thought…I very rarely think in words at all.
+A thought comes, and I may try to express it in words afterward.”

 Final Thoughts on Successful People with Dyslexia

-Dyslexia hasn’t held these people back from being successful and living up to their potential in their chosen fields.
-These people are role models for those who are facing a challenge in life that may make success seem a little bit more out of reach.
-Hopefully you’ve found these stories inspiring.
+Dyslexia hasn’t prevented these people from succeeding and living up to their potential in their chosen fields.
+These people are role models for those facing a life challenge that may make success seem a little bit more out of reach.
+Hopefully, you’ve found these stories inspiring.

-For more inspiring stories about people who overcame challenges, check out these articles that recounts 11 inspiring famous people with autism spectrum disorder and 9 successful people with obsessive-compulsive disorder.
+For more inspiring stories about people who overcame challenges, check out these articles that recount 11 inspiring famous people with autism spectrum disorder and nine successful people with obsessive-compulsive disorder.

 Connie Mathers is a professional editor and freelance writer.
 She holds a Bachelor's Degree in Marketing and a Master’s Degree in Social Work.
 When she is not writing, Connie is either spending time with her daughter and two dogs, running, or working at her full-time job as a social worker in Richmond, VA.